 Despite the intimidation you may feel, avoiding confronting your boss can turn an otherwise straightforward conversation into something bigger and more complex.

 For example, in a team meeting, your boss makes a comment about your work that you think is off-base.
-Afterward, you think: is this what my boss really thinks of me?
+Afterwards, you think: is this what my boss really thinks of me?

-This is when you risk spiraling — where your mind conjures up realities that most likely aren’t true.
-That mindset never leads to a positive outcome.
+This is when you risk spiraling—where your mind conjures up realities that most likely aren’t true.
+And it never leads to a positive outcome.